History of San Diego State University: Modern history

 In May 1994, the student government dedicated a permanent memorial to the wall in Pfiefer Lounge (later a Starbucks and now the new Student Center) a few yards from the wall's edge.
 The student memorial to the protests included the wall painting of President Day's head in a guillotine.

 When President Day retired in July 1996, SDSU's incoming freshman had a 38% success rate in graduating from the university within six years.
 Day was replaced by the university's seventh president, Stephen Weber.
-Just one month later, on August 15, in what is known as the San Diego State University shooting, a 36-year-old graduate student pulled out a handgun while defending his thesis and killed three professors.
+Just one month later, on August 15, a 36-year-old graduate student pulled out a handgun while defending his thesis and killed three professors.
 The student pleaded guilty and is serving a life sentence prison term.
 On August 23, 2003, a memorial was dedicated to the three professors that included three trees along with a set of three tables and benches.

 On July 10, 2005, a new trolley station opened on the SDSU campus, after construction began in 1999.
 The station connected students and faculty with other areas in San Diego county and helped to combat the low availability of parking around campus.
 The $103 million station was just one of the university's several construction projects that occurred in the 2000s.
 Starting in the late 1990s, a $500 million College Community Redevelopment Project led to the development of the $8.5 million Piedra del Sol Apartments, the $14.3 million Fraternity Row, and future developments of a $15 million Sorority Row, a $150 million Paseo retail, office, and apartment project, as well as a $125 million research and office park.
 In 2003, a pedestrian bridge opened, connecting several of the dorms to the main campus.
 In the same year, the campus's most technologically advanced and largest classroom (capable of holding 500 students) was completed.
 Through 2008 and 2009, the campus began work on constructing a new alumni center, expanding Aztec Center, and modifying Storm Hall and Nasitir Hall to add more office and classroom space.

 In June 2007, SDSU was deemed the number one small research university in the nation.
 The ranking was determined based on faculty productivity, honorary awards, publications in journals, and number of research grants received.
 At any point, the campus usually has around 800 studies in progress in various fields.
 A 2007 study revealed that the campus has an economic impact of $2.4 billion on the San Diego region.
 Due to projections of current and future growth, the study indicated that the school's economic impact is expected to increase to $4.5 billion by 2025.